dosisod/refurb/README.md

 are both specified via the command line, whichever one comes last will take precedence.
 When using `enable` and `disable` via the config file, `disable` will always take precedence.

+Use the `--disable-all` flag to disable all checks.
+This allows you to incrementally `--enable` checks as you see fit, as opposed to adding a bunch of `--ignore` flags.
+To use this in the config file, set `disable_all` to `true`.
+In the config file, `disable_all` is applied first, and the `enable` and `disable` fields are applied afterwards.

 ## Configuring Refurb

 In addition to the command line arguments, you can also add your settings in the `pyproject.toml` file.